 Another nearby earthworks was converted into a golf course in the early 1900s, and it remains in that use today.
 An impressive sight, it gives one a great deal of sadness at the complete disrespect the developers of this country have had for the Native cultures that were found here.

-East of Newark we visited the Blackhand Gorge State Nature Preserve, a 4-mile-long sandstone formation through which the Licking River flows
+East of Newark we visited the Blackhand Gorge State Nature Preserve, a 4-mile-long sandstone formation through which the Licking River flows.

-Over the years canal boats, railroads, interurbans and eventually automobiles travelled through the gorge.
+Over the years canal boats, railroads, interurbans and eventually automobiles traveled through the gorge.
 It is named for the black hand petroglyph that was found on the cliff face by the first settlers to the area.

 The hiking trail that traverses the gorge is a result of a rails to trails effort, and it an excellent way to enjoy the gorge.
 Well paved, it provides viewpoints with signs that explain the highlights.
 Overall this park is a nice place for a short hike.

 Continuing south we stopped at Flint Ridge State Memorial, a Native America flint quarry located in southeastern Licking County.
 Old quarry pits are visible, and a museum is on the site.
 The museum has a pit in the middle of it.